Multi-factor authentication

 If you select multiple MFA factors, the end-user is prompted to the enrollment options page where they are shown all the MFA methods including Akamai MFA.
 They can use the onscreen guidance to select the primary method and the backup methods for authentication.
 See Set up MFA to receive tokens on the end-users device for how end-users can set up multiple MFA methods.

-Deploy the identity provider.
+- Deploy the identity provider.

-Enable or disable multi-factor authentication for each application
+Enable or disable MFA for each application

 Enable or disable multi-factor authentication (MFA) per application.
 Apply disable bypass MFA criteria per application.
 This procedure is useful when you need global MFA for an identity provider (IdP) but you need to exclude an application from using the MFA policy of the IdP.
 Or, you do not have a global MFA policy, but you want to add a custom MFA policy for only one application.
 Or, if you've set bypass MFA criteria in the IdP, and you want to override it for an important application even if the user is with the corporate network, using a managed device, or using IWA, you can set the disable bypass MFA criteria.
 Then, the user is prompted for MFA required for accessing that application.